MyuLi/SERT/readme.md

 ### Realistic Dataset
 * Please refer to [[github-link]](https://github.com/ColinTaoZhang/HSIDwRD) for "Hyperspectral Image Denoising with Realistic Data in ICCV, 2021" to download the dataset

+Testing HSIs are listed in utility/realistic_partition/test.txt.
+Other HSIs in the dataset are used for training.

 ### Urban dataset
 * The training dataset are from link: https://apex-esa.org/.
 The origin Urban dataset are from link:  https://rslab.ut.ac.ir/data.